Skip to product information

 Wadie Said, Journal of Conflict & Security Law

 Noura Erakat is Professor of Africana Studies and Criminal Justice at Rutgers University, New Brunswick.
-She is the author of Justice for Some: Law and the Question of Palestine (Stanford University Press).
-She is also co-founding editor of Jadaliyya and an editorial board member of the Journal of Palestine Studies as well as Human Geography.
-Noura has served as Legal Counsel for a Congressional Subcommittee in the US House of Representatives, as Legal Advocate for the Badil Resource Center for Palestinian Refugee and Residency Rights, and as national organizer of the US Campaign to End the Israeli Occupation.
-She is a frequent commentator on CBS News, CNN, MSNBC, CBS, Fox News, the BBC, and NPR, among others.
-Her writings have appeared in The Washington PostThe New York Times, the Los Angeles Review of BooksThe NationAl Jazeera, and the Boston Review.
+She is the author of Justice for Some: Law and the Question of Palestine (Stanford University Press, 2019), which received the Palestine Book Award and the Bronze Medal for the Independent Publishers Book Award in Current Events/Foreign Affairs.
+She is a co-founding editor of Jadaliyya and an editorial board member of the Journal of Palestine Studies.
+Erakat has served as legal counsel for a Congressional subcommittee in the US House of Representatives, and as legal advocate for the Badil Resource Center for Palestinian Refugee and Residency Rights.
+Noura has also produced video documentaries, including "Gaza In Context" and "Black Palestinian Solidarity.”
+She is a frequent commentator in television, print, and radio media.

-John Reynolds teaches at the National University of Ireland, Maynooth.
-He is the author of the award-winning Empire, Emergency and International Law (Cambridge University Press) and an editor of the Third World Approaches to International Law Review journal and website.
-His research and writing covers questions of international law and colonialism, racism/apartheid, states of emergency, and political economy.
+John Reynolds is Associate Professor of Law at the National University of Ireland, Maynooth.
+His research and writing focuses on the relationships between international law and colonialism, racism/apartheid and political economy.
+He is the author of the award-winning Empire, Emergency and International Law (Cambridge University Press) and a member of the editorial collective of the Third World Approaches to International Law Review journal.